Linuxfabrik/monitoring-plugins/check-plugins/nginx-security/README.md

 ## Overview

 Checks the local security posture of an NGINX installation: which dynamic modules it loads, which account its worker processes run under, whether that account can be logged into, and the ownership and permissions of the configuration directory and the process ID file.
 Every path is taken from the values the binary itself reports, so a setting left at its compiled-in default is checked just like one written into the configuration.
 Each finding maps to a copy-pasteable recommendation.
 Alerts when a dynamic module widens the attack surface without being needed, when the worker account is privileged or can be logged into, or when a file the server relies on is readable or writable beyond root.
 Individual checks can be excluded with `--ignore`.
-Supports extended reporting via `--lengthy`.
 Requires root or sudo.

 The checks follow the "Minimize NGINX Modules" and "Permissions and Ownership" controls of the CIS NGINX Benchmark.